Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Estimating Price-Sensitivity Parameters

-This method provides a direct way to construct an estimator for the Poisson semi-parametric model and can be implemented relatively easily using packages such as {\tt tensorflow}, {\tt tensorflow-probability}, or {\tt PyTorch}.
+This method provides a direct way to construct an estimator for the Poisson semi-parametric model and can be implemented relatively easily using packages such as {\tt tensorflow} or {\tt PyTorch}.
 However, in a practical implementation, this approach can be challenging to work with since the output of the deep part is the nuisance parameter, $\phi(\cdot)$, which is not directly observable.
 Therefore, we cannot validate how well the deep part is learning this parameter.
+Moreover, to control for overfitting, a regularization approach (e.g., L1/L2 norm penalization of model parameters, early stopping, drop-out or batch normalization) is often necessary while training the neural network.
+But regularization may also introduce bias in the estimate of the nuisance parameter.
 In the absence of properties that make the estimation of price sensitivity parameters robust to errors in the nuisance parameter, any bias in learning the nuisance parameter will lead to bias in the estimate of price-sensitivity parameters $\bs{\theta}$.

 An alternative approach to the Wide \& Deep architecture proposed above is to directly use a sophisticated ML estimator (e.g., deep neural networks or gradient boosted trees) for constructing the estimator for $\phi(\cdot)$ in \eqref{eq:main_sp} and estimate the price sensitivity parameters by an iterative scheme that alternates between estimating the parametric and non-parametric parts.
-We start by initializing the estimator of $\phi(\cdot)$ to $\hat{\phi}_0(\cdot)$ e.g., by randomly initializing the weights of a neural network.
+We can start by initializing the estimator of $\phi(\cdot)$ to $\hat{\phi}_0(\cdot)$ e.g., by randomly initializing the weights of a neural network.
 Given the initial estimate of $\hat{\phi}_0(\cdot)$, we can estimate the price-sensitivity parameters, $\hat{\bs{\theta}}_0$, by maximum likelihood estimation.
-Given the estimated $\hat{\bs{\theta}}_0$ we can then create an updated estimate of $\phi(\cdot)$.
-This process continues until some convergence criteria are met for the price-sensitivity parameter.
-However, this approach not only suffers from the same issues described above but due to its iterative nature can also become prohibitively computationally expensive for practical implementation.
+Given the estimated $\hat{\bs{\theta}}_0$ we can then create an updated estimate of $\phi(\cdot)$, $\hat{\phi}_1(\cdot)$.
+This process continues until some convergence criteria is met for the price-sensitivity parameter.
+However, this approach not only suffers from the regularization related issue described above but due to its iterative nature can also become prohibitively computationally expensive for practical implementation.